 The most surprising result was that 100 of the 250 (or 40%) who had gone car-less actually enjoyed it and did not want their car back.
 Nearly half were willing to give up their car for good.

 Of course many of us can’t let go of our car completely.
 The people in this study were city-dwellers.
 Public transport and distances are easier to manage in the city than in the county or the suburbs.
+Those who need their vehicles for everyday commute to school or work need to have a good car insurance policy.
+To do so, you may get in touch with several insurance providers and ask for an insurance quote so you can assess your options and make better decisions.

 But the ZipCar study highlights two important things to remember: